Stellar Collection for TAIT

 Three signature patterns in the Stellar Collection have been launched to date.
 They include Kingii, Banksia and Rosella.
 Kingii reflects the distinct form of the Frilled-neck lizard’s open mouth.
 Patterns within the Banksia’s flower spikes at different stages of growth and blooming are reflected in the Banksia pattern.
 Rosella, captures the moment when a family of Rosellas (birds) alight from feeding on grass seed and pine nuts.

 The Stellar Collection of screens, ceilings, wall reliefs and objects bring a finer grain to domestic and commercial projects.
-The Collection is available through TAIT.
+The Collection was available through TAIT as a limited release.

 Photography courtesy of TAIT by Haydn Cattach and Fiona Susanto.